 - Course materials

 - Use of campus recreation facilities

 - Class field trips

-- Two social field trips on the weekend
+- Two weekend social trips off campus

 For additional information about program tuition and fees and payment options, please visit our Fees Page.